carlosp420/nymphalidae_diversification/MS.md

 account missing taxa by using the parameter "sampling factor" (``sampling.f``) in ``diversitree``.
-We also used constrained analyses forcing no effect of hostplant use on diversification and likelihood ratio tests to find out whether the hypothesis of effect on diversification has a significantly better likelihood than the null hypothesis (no effect).
+We also used constrained analyses forcing no effect of hostplant use on diversification and used likelihood ratio tests to find out whether the hypothesis of effect on diversification has a significantly better likelihood than the null hypothesis (no effect).
 The analyses were run across a sample of 250 trees from the posterior distribution.
 The records of *Vanessa* and *Hypanartia* feeding on Solanaceae [@scott1986; @dyer2002] might be incorrect as it is unlikely that these species can be feeding on this